-Life Is Beautiful / الحياة حلوة
+Life Is Beautiful: A Letter to Gaza / الحياة حلوة

 Mohamed Jabaly